jdrichards-pursuit/prompt-process-explained/README.md

 ---

-Here is a visual representation of the process:
+Here is a visual representation of the process (click to expand):

 <img src="./assets/prompt-process.png" alt="Prompt Processing" width="1000">